privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/guides/troubleshooting.md

  ELIFECYCLE  Command failed with exit code 1.
 ```

-This is because commitments are generated using random salts, thus will differ at each `genProofs` run.
+This is because commitments are generated using random salts, thus will differ at each `generateProofs` run.

 In [core/Poll.ts](https://github.com/privacy-scaling-explorations/maci/blob/dev/packages/core/ts/Poll.ts):